IQSS/dataverse/scripts/api/readme.md

 	GET http://{{SERVER}}/api/datasets/{{id}}/versions/{{versionNumber}}?key={{apikey}}

 Show a version of the dataset.
-The `versionNumber` can be a specific version number (in the form of `major.minor`, e.g. `1.2` or `3.0`), or the values `:edit` for the edit version, and `:latest` for the latest one.
 The Dataset also include any metadata blocks the data might have.

 	GET http://{{SERVER}}/api/datasets/{{id}}/versions/{{versionId}}/metadata?key={{apikey}}